csci338/fall2024/pages/_assignments/project01.md

 * An `update_open_closed_status` method that asks the user whether they want to only open or only closed courses.
 This will set the `open_closed_status` property.
 * An `update_dir` method that asks the user whether they want to only see DI-Race courses.
 This will set the `dir_only` property.
 * An `update_hours` method that asks the user whether they only want to see courses with 1, 2, 3, or 4 credit hours.
 This will set the `hours` property.
+* An `update_days` method that asks the user which days they're looking for classes.
+This will set the `days` property.
 * An `update_time_of_day` method that asks the user whether they want to specify morning, afternoon or evening classes.
 This will set the `time_of_day` property.

 ##### A note on the methods